PuppyPi/richsheets-java/README.md

 # richsheets-java
-API and Data Model for Richsheets in Java :3
+The Richsheets Core Model / API in Java